kylewxng/plant-pulse/README.md

 .\venv\Scripts\activate

-(if there is no Scripts folder in the venv folder, activate may be in bin, if so run:
+❗(if there is no Scripts folder in the venv folder, activate may be in bin, if so run:
-.\venv\bin\activate)
+.\venv\bin\activate)❗

 pip install -r requirements.txt